ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 1. Create a .ron file in your assets folder.

     The sprite indices in the output TextureAtlas are ordered implicitly according to the order of the input list sprite rects.

-    The `sprites` field has `NamedSprites` and `AnonymousSprites` variants.

-*   `NamedSprites` can be given a unique name that can be used to look up their TextureAtlas index using a weak `Handle<Image>` with the asset_path `"example.png#sprite_name"`.
+*   The `name` field is used to give a sprite a unique name that can be used to look up their TextureAtlas index using a weak `Handle<Image>` with the asset_path `"example.png#sprite_name"`.

-    Use `name: ""` to skip naming a sprite in a `NamedSprites` list

     ```rust
     (
         // Path to the texture atlas source image file
         path: "example.png",

-        // width of the source image in pixels
-        width: 256,

-        // height of the source image in pixels
+        // List of sprites
-        height: 256,

-        // NamedSprites variant allows you give each sprite an identifying
-        // asset path.
-        sprites: NamedSprites ([
+        sprites: [
             (
                 // use a weak handle with the asset path
                 //      "example.png#rothko"